artefactual/atom-docs/user-manual/administer/settings.rst

 By default, AtoM lists objects in list pages and search results **ten at a time**, with a pager at the bottom of the page to allow users to navigate through long lists of objects. :term:`Administrators <administrator>` can increase or decrease this default number.
+Note that the minimum accepted value is 5 results per page, and the max value is 100.

 For more information on navigating in AtoM, see :ref:`Searching in AtoM
 <search-atom>` and :ref:`Navigating in AtoM <navigate>`.